 This reference article covers time-based functionalities for campaigns to assist with strategies, troubleshooting, and to answer common questions.
-You can also check out our Campaign Setup LAB course for more on campaign delivery.
+You can also check out our Campaign Setup Braze Learning course for more on campaign delivery.

 When using campaigns, you can use the time-based scheduling options to reach your audience.
 These time-based functionalities include cammpaigns that are set to scheduled delivery and action-based delivery.

 This section covers time-based scheduling and delivery options for scheduled delivery campaigns.

 |Send message at a designated time, on a specific calendar date.||Company’s time zone.|

 |User’s optimal time.
 Each user will receive the campaign at the time they are most likely to engage.
 To learn more, check out Intelligent Timing.||If you select a specific time as your fallback, this will be sent in the user’s local time.|